joielew/drug-classification/README.md

 # drug-classification
 Drug Type Classification Using Machine Learning

-This repository includes one of the assignment I've done using machine learning to classify the drug type
+This repository includes one of the assignment I've done using machine learning to classify the drug type.
+I also included detailed description for every function of code and reporting purposes.

 #Beginner-level-classification